Honey locust: Emerald Kascade

+Imperial

 It is a popular cultivar that grows to only about 35 ft in height.
 It is of very regular growth habit with branches that emerge at right angles to the trunk and a symmetrical arrangement around it.
 It is noted for its rounded crown.
 Due to the lower emergence of main branches it requires significant amounts of pruning to be used as a street tree where clearance above vehicles is required.
 It is used where a somewhat smaller shade tree is required.